Sound Power Ranking

 Sound power is a suitable approach for bench marking and compliance test, providing robust and repeatable results.
 Microflown sensor opens a new approach for sound power measurements on the drivelines or components.
 The multi-capture module of the Analyser Velo software enables to combine multiple data-sets and link an arbitrary set of measurements to a particular area of devices, machines or structures investigated.

 Sound power radiation and sound power ranking of noise sources is a suitable approach for benchmarking and compliance test, providing robust and repeatable results.
 The Microflown sensor opens a new approach for sound power measurements on the drivelines or components.
 The sensors enable direct measurements of both sound pressure & particle velocity, thus the sound intensity can be intuitively obtained by taking the cross spectrum between both; allowing sound intensity and sound power measurements across a broad frequency range.
-Furthermore, the sensors are hardly affected by the environment, allowing measurements in situations with a high sound pressure over sound intensity ratio (p/I index) making it possible to measure directly at the test bench.
+Furthermore the sensors are hardly affected by the environment, allowing measurements in situations with a high sound pressure over sound intensity ratio (p/I index) making it possible to measure directly at a test bench.
 PU sensors are offering companies a viable solution to have the testing capabilities in house.
 Having quantitative measurement results make it that sound power can be considered as a very good “communication tool” between different parties e.g. OEM’s and Suppliers.

 The electrification of vehicle propulsion has caused a radical change, also in the world of acoustics.
 Although electric vehicles are almost always considerably quieter, the interior noise is marked by high-frequent noise which can be subjectively perceived as annoying and unpleasant.
 Disturbing sounds are no longer masked by combustion engine noise.
 This results in an increased focus and demand on airborne noise measurements for electrical vehicles and drivelines.
 The sound power, or more specific sound power per order(s), is rapidly becoming a standard requirement and used for target setting in the development of electric drivelines.
 Obtaining sound power, especially for run-ups, is a comprehensive and challenging task.